-The following table sets forth Enterprise Parent's cash and cash equivalents and capitalization as of June 30, 2017:
+The following table sets forth Enterprise Parent's cash and cash equivalents and capitalization as of September 30, 2017:

-- · on a consolidated historical basis; and - on an as adjusted basis to give effect to the issuance of the notes in this offering and the application of the net proceeds therefrom as described in "Use of Proceeds."
+- on a consolidated historical basis; and - on an as adjusted basis to give effect to (i) the issuance of the notes in this offering and the application of the net proceeds therefrom as described in "Use of Proceeds," and (ii) the issuance of senior notes pursuant to the concurrent senior notes offering and the application of the net proceeds therefrom as described in "Summary-Recent Developments-Concurrent Senior Notes Offering," which offering is not conditioned on the closing of this offering, and the closing of this offering is not conditioned on the closing of such offering.

 The historical data in the table below should be read in conjunction with Enterprise Parent's consolidated historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
 You should read Enterprise Parent's financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise Parent's capital structure.
-Except as noted above, the historical and as adjusted data below do not reflect events after June 30, 2017.
+Except as noted above, the historical and as adjusted data below do not reflect events after September 30, 2017.